On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: The case of Standard Physics

-In this section we exclusively use the standard flux configurations with an exposure of 3.5 + 3.5 years for investigating the sensitivity and correlation among the standard physics parameters obtained from the $\nu_{\tau}$ appearance channel.
+\paragraph{Standard Flux} In this section we exclusively use the standard flux configurations with an exposure of 3.5 + 3.5 years for investigating the sensitivity and correlation among the standard physics parameters obtained from the $\nu_{\tau}$ appearance channel.